 Himachal Pradesh Crop Diversification Promotion Project In Himachal Pradesh, over 70% of the working population is engaged in farming.
 However, 80% of the farmers are small landholders with 1.0 hectares (ha) or less in landholding, resulting in self-subsistence crop cultivation, and only 18% of the cultivated land of 583,000 ha in the state is under irrigation due to steep topography.
-With the aim of securing food self-sufficiency and improving livelihood for small farmers through crop-diversification, the 'Himachal Pradesh Crop Diversification Promotion' project was started by Department of Agriculture, Government of Himachal Pradesh with support from JICA.
-JICA has extended a technical cooperation project and an ODA loan of 5,001 million Japanese Yen (approx. Rs 280 crore) synergistically to maximize outcomes The ODA loan has facilitated development of agricultural infrastructure such as irrigation facilities, roads to access farms and post-harvest facilities, and the technical cooperation project has facilitated 'capacity building' through dispatch of experts from Japan to provide training on vegetable cultivation, processing and marketing to agricultural extension officers and farmers, and develop "Crop Diversification Guideline".
+With the aim of securing food self-sufficiency and improving livelihood for small farmers through cropdiversification, the 'Himachal Pradesh Crop Diversification Promotion' project was started by Department of Agriculture, Government of Himachal Pradesh with support from JICA.
+JICA has extended a technical cooperation project and an ODA loan of over 5,000 million Japanese Yen (approx. Rs 300 crore) synergistically to maximize outcomes.
+The ODA loan has facilitated development of agricultural infrastructure such as irrigation facilities, roads to access farms and post-harvest facilities, and the technical cooperation project has facilitated 'capacity building' through dispatch of experts from Japan to provide training on vegetable cultivation, processing and marketing to agricultural extension officers and farmers, and develop "Crop Diversification Guideline".

-Progressive farmer and JICA expert in the On-Farm Trial field at Project for Maximization of Soybean Production at Madhya Pradesh.
-14 HUMAN RESOURCE DEVELOPMENT Sector Background & Challenges Development of human resource should be nurtured to the pace and scale of population increase in India, to maintain and accelerate economic growth in industrial and commercial fields.
+Himachal Pradesh Crop Diversification Project 14 | HUMAN RESOURCE DEVELOPMENT Sector Background & Challenges Development of human resource should be nurtured to the pace and scale of population increase in India, to maintain and accelerate economic growth in industrial and commercial fields.
 In addition to providing contemporary education and skills for the youth for enhanced career opportunities, there is an increasing need for developing higher education institutions in the areas of science and technology to address needs of the industrial sector and society, through technical innovation.
 Capacity development of senior and middle managers in the manufacturing sector is also needed for accelerating growth of this sector, which has remained flat for several decades at around 15% of Gross Domestic Product (GDP).
 Government of India's Strategy The enrolment in higher educational institutes is 18.8% of potential students (Gross Enrolment Ratio (GER)), which is below the world average of 26%.
 The Government of India intends to improve the ratio up to 25.2% by 2017, by achieving additional enrolment of 10 million students.
 Additionally, the Government of India has the vision of imparting skills and knowledge which not only meet the challenges of global competition but also contribute to improving the quality of life of the community.

-Project for the Visionary Leaders For Manufacturing Program Overview of Japan's Assistance Assist development of education facilities, and human resource for manufacturing.
+The Graduate Team of CSM Training Course Receiving Award for Good Design for their Designed Refrigerator in Japan Overview of Japan's Assistance Assist development of education facilities, and human resource for manufacturing.
 31 billion Japanese Yen, approx. Rs 1,600 crore, (ODA Loan: 23 billion Japanese Yen, Grant Aid: 7.8 billion Japanese Yen) extended since 1988/89.

-Campus Design Project of IITH JICA's Assistance Strategy JICA has been supporting development of facilities for higher education and development of human resource to propel the manufacturing sector in India.
-JICA has been extending ODA loan and Technical Cooperation synergistically for development of Indian Institute of Technology, Hyderabad (IITH) as a hub of academic and industrial collaboration between India and Japan.
+Convocation Ceremony at IIT-H JICA's Assistance Strategy JICA is focussing on development of facilities for higher education and development of human resource to propel the manufacturing sector in India.
+JICA has been extending ODA loan and technical cooperation synergistically for development of Indian Institute of Technology, Hyderabad (IITH) as a hub of academic and industrial collaboration between India and Japan.
 JICA has been supporting distance education through a series of grant aids to Indira Gandhi National Open University (IGNOU), which has facilitated enhanced quality of teaching-program production and its reach across India.
-JICA's 'Visionary Leaders For Manufacturing (VLFM)' program implemented from 2007 to 2013 and succeeding 'Champions for Societal Manufacturing (CSM)' program has aimed at creating visionary leaders in the manufacturing sector in India.
+JICA's 'Visionary Leaders For Manufacturing (VLFM)' Project implemented from 2007 to 2013 and succeeding 'Champions for Societal Manufacturing (CSM)' Project has aimed at creating visionary leaders in the manufacturing sector in India.
 Achievements